ECCC-MSC/open-data/canada.ca_upcoming/msc-geomet/readme_en.md

 Version 1.1.1 & 1.3.0 are supported.

+Browsing existing styles for a layer: users can use QGIS (free & open source: qgis.org) to view the list and visualize the available "WMS styles" (aka colorramps).
+In QGIS, menu Layer => Add layer => Add WMS layer, then connect to GeoMet, browse to the radar layer, expand the layer by clicking on the triangle, tadam!
+Here's all the available styles.
+There's 6 styles per 1km radar layer at the moment.
+You can add them all to the map and then toggle them on/off at will to view the differences in the existing styles.

 ### WFS

 The [OGC Web Feature Service](http://www.opengeospatial.org/standards/wfs) provides a common interface to access geospatial data.
 Typical use of WFS includes custom query / raw access to geospatial features.
 The WOUDC WFS provides archive data in numerous formats, including Extended CSV, KML, CSV, GML, ESRI Shapefile, MapInfo, and GeoJSON.